John Postgate (microbiologist)

-John Raymond Postgate (24 June 1922 – 22 October 2014), FRS was an English microbiologist and writer, latterly Professor Emeritus of Microbiology at the University of Sussex.
+John Raymond Postgate FRS (24 June 1922 – 22 October 2014) was an English microbiologist and writer, latterly Professor Emeritus of Microbiology at the University of Sussex.
 Postgate's research in microbiology investigated nitrogen fixation, microbial survival, and sulphate-reducing bacteria.
 He worked for the Agricultural Research Council's Unit of Nitrogen Fixation from 1963 until he retired, by then its director, in 1987.
 In 2011, he was described as a "father figure of British microbiology".

 His admired popularizing book on microbes in human culture, Microbes and Man, first published in 1969, remains in print.

 Education and early life

 John Raymond Postgate was born on 24 June 1922, as the elder son of the writer Raymond Postgate and Daisy Postgate, née Lansbury, private secretary to her father George Lansbury, the politician who was Labour Party Leader of the Opposition 1932-35.
 He had one brother, Oliver Postgate, later a well-known animator and producer for British television.
 Several other members of the Postgate family were notable in a variety of fields.
 His cousin is the actress Angela Lansbury.